25prabhu10/notes/docs/Languages/HTML/HTML.md

 - Represents independent, self-contained content.
 This could be a blog post, news article, or forum post

-- Content that you would like to link to, such as blog posts, comments, etc.
+- Content that you would like to link to, such as blog posts, comments, etc...

 ```html
 <article>